FrostyOS-dev/FrostyOS-old/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Latest Changes - 18/07/2023
+## Latest Changes - 25/07/2023

-- Created simple colour class
+- Added CLion files to .gitignore
+- Added parallel build support to `Makefile` and `kernel/Makefile`
-- Refactored simple VGA code into a `BasicVGA` class
+- Moved run code into `Makefile`
-- Add simple TTY class
-- Added double buffering support
+- Added proper build/run configuration support to `Makefile`
-- Added a x86_64 panic VGA device
-- Added a scheduler `Stop()` function
-- Fixed struct definitions for VGA Framebuffer and Position

 ## Resources used